The Top 5 iPad POS Systems

 So, whether it’s a more powerful version of a card reader, or a full-blown countertop iPad POS system, you’ve got a lot of options that will deliver you far more than that first Square reader.

 The trick is deciding what exactly you want from your iPad POS system in the first place.
-Here are your top four options so that you can get an idea of which best address what your business needs out of a tablet or iPad POS system.
+Here are your top five options so that you can get an idea of which best address what your business needs out of a tablet or iPad POS system.

 If you’re looking for a countertop POS system powered by an iPad, then the Square Stand is your top option.
 The Square Stand iPad POS system is actually a bundle of three forms of Square POS hardware:

-All bundled together, this iPad POS system hardware will cost you $169.
+All bundled together, this iPad POS system hardware will cost you $199.
 And if you don’t already have an iPad at your disposal, you can order one through Square for an extra $329.

-The Clover Go is a small, square, Bluetooth-enabled card reader that processes magstripe, chip, and contactless payments.
+The Clover Go is a small, square, bluetooth-enabled card reader that processes magstripe, chip, and contactless payments.
 This iPad POS system hardware will cost your business $69.
-But once you’ve purchased it, you’ll simply connect your Clover Go to any Bluetooth-enabled smart device—be it a phone, iPad, or tablet—and you’ve got yourself a mobile POS system.
+But once you’ve purchased it, you’ll simply connect your Clover Go to any bluetooth-enabled smart device—be it a phone, iPad, or tablet—and you’ve got yourself a mobile POS system.

 To access Clover POS software, though, you’ll need to pay a monthly fee.
 Clover Register Lite will cost you $14 a month, and Clover Register will cost you $29 a month, although your first month of software will be free.